al-li-son/comprobo-sandbox/ROS2_Cheatsheet.md

 Interfaces are the methods through which ROS nodes communicate with each other.
 There are three types: messages, services, and actions.
 Messages will be the most frequently used in this course.

 #### Messages
-`.msg` files are included in the `/msg` directory of a package.
+`.msg` files are included in the `msg/` directory of a package.
 They contain fields consisting of a type, name, and optionally a default value.

-Documentation for message types included in your ROS2 Humble install are on the [ROS2 docs page](https://docs.ros.org/en/foxy/Concepts/About-ROS-Interfaces.html).
+Documentation for message types included in your ROS2 Humble install are on the [ROS2 docs page](https://docs.ros2.org/latest/api/).
 You can also find the fields of the message with:
 ```
-ros2 interfaces show pkg/msg/TYPE
+ros2 interface show pkg/msg/TYPE
 ```
 You will most commonly interface with:
 * [`std_msgs`](https://docs.ros2.org/latest/api/std_msgs/msg/): includes basic types like String, Bool, ints, floats, etc.